 One of the major living off the land attacks occurred in January 2018.
 It was found that a large telecommunications operator in Southeast Asia had been infiltrated by attackers who were using internal tools and systems to avoid detection.

-Once the system vulnerability and attackers’ behaviour pattern had been noticed it was then identified at several other companies in the region, including businesses in the communication, defence and even satellite operations sectors.
+Once the system vulnerability and attackers’ behavior pattern had been noticed it was then identified at several other companies in the region, including businesses in the communication, defense and even satellite operations sectors.

 The hackers, who became known as Thrip, were attempting to remotely install the malware Infostealer.Catchamas without tipping off system security personnel about their presence and activity.